 Set a date.
 Encourage grandparents to make in-person visits to your child’s school.
 Whether these visits are once a year or once a month, planning ahead and setting dates will give your child and his grandparents something to look forward to.
 Visiting the school will give grandma and grandpa a better idea of the everyday events and people in your child’s life, which means they will have even more to talk about.

-With National Grandparents Day coming up this Sunday, plan something special for grandma and grandpa that will build a family memory.
+However your family chooses to spend time with grandparents, plan something special for grandma and grandpa that will build a family memory.
 The bond grandparents have with their grandchildren is very special and fostering this relationship is important for your child’s development and appreciation for family.
 Whether they live far away or just down the street, grandparents are always close to your child’s heart.